-These cells are located in the uppermost layer of the skin.
-They are responsible for producing melanin, a dark pigment that helps screen the body against the harmful effects of ultraviolet light.
+These cells are present in the uppermost layer of the skin.
+They are responsible for producing melanin, a dark pigment that helps screen the body against the harmful effects of ultraviolet (UV) light.

 Various types of melanoma can appear on the foot and under the toenails.

-Superficial spreading melanoma (SSM): SSM is the most common melanoma.
-It grows outwards across the skin, rather than inwards towards the body's organs and systems.
-It most often occurs on the upper surface of the foot.
+Superficial spreading melanoma is the most common type of melanoma.
+It grows outward across the skin, rather than inward toward the body's organs and systems.

-The acronym ABCDE provides a handy way to remember the signs of melanoma generally.
+The acronym ABCDEis a handy way to remember the signs of melanoma generally:

-- Asymmetry: One-half of the lesion is not identical to the other.
+- Asymmetry: Half of the lesion is not identical to the other.

 - Color: The lesion is more than one color.

-- Diameter: The lesion has a diameter greater than 6 mm.
+- Diameter: The lesion has a diameter greater than 6 millimeters.

-- Evolution: The lesion changes in size, shape or color.
+- Evolution: The lesion gradually changes in size, shape, or color.

-Foot melanoma usually appears on the sole or under a toenail, but can appear anywhere on the foot or ankle.
-A new acronym, specifically for foot melanoma, is CUBED:
+Foot melanoma usually appears on the sole or under a toenail but can appear anywhere on the foot or ankle.
+One set of 2010 guidelines in the Journal of Foot and Ankle Research suggests an acronym specifically for foot melanoma: CUBED.

-- Colored: A lesion has a color different to normal skin.
+- Colored: A lesion has a color different to the rest of the skin.

 - Uncertain: A lesion does not have a definite diagnosis.

-- Bleeding: A lesion on the foot or under the nail bleeds or oozes fluid.
+- Bleeding: A lesion on the foot or under the nail bleeds or leaks fluid.

-- Enlargement: A lesion or ulcer that grows or worsens despite therapy.
+- Enlargement: A lesion or ulcer grows or gets worse despite treatment.

-- Delay: Any lesion that takes longer than 2 months to heal.
+- Delay: A lesion takes longer than 2 months to heal.